dreamit-de/payara-micro-hazelcast-k8s/README.md

 Example project for including hazelcast kuberbetes plugin

 Trying to add the hazelcast-kubernetes-plugin to the payara-micro.jar with the maven assembly plugin.

+Just execute a `mvn clean install` to reproduce the problem